Traditional Sauna in the secret saunas of Helsinki as seen in the Scandic Helsinki Station Hotel

 📍 Hernesaarenranta

 Yes, Löyly is one of the most photographed saunas in Finland, but few know its best-kept secret: it’s wonderfully serene during weekday mornings or just before closing.
 This contemporary, eco-friendly design sauna includes a smoke sauna tucked behind the main space.
+Additionally, the lesser-known smoke sauna is perfect for a deeper, slower heat.

 👉 Pro Tip: Book a weekday early-morning session for a quiet, meditative experience with panoramic sea views.